Replacing a Hot Water Cylinder?

-Most homes have a hot water storage cylinder, but how many of us even give it a second thought until it is time to replace, update or upgrade the unit?
+Most homes have a hot water storage cylinder, but how many of us even give it a second thought?
+Hardly ever, until you have a hot water drama on your hands.
+Then it is time to upgrade or replace the hot water cylinder.

 Unvented hot water cylinders

-In an unvented system, there is no cold-water tank – instead, the sealed hot water cylinder is fed directly by the cold water mains.
-Since they are operating at mains pressure, they offer much better flow rates, meaning your shower and bath performance should be higher.
-Since you aren’t relying on gravity to move the hot water around the home, the unvented cylinder can be located pretty much anywhere in your property.
+In an unvented system, there is no cold water tank.
+Instead, the sealed hot water cylinder is fed directly by the cold water mains.
+Since they are operating at mains pressure, they offer much better flow rates.
+Your shower and bath performance should be higher.
+Since you aren’t relying on gravity to move the hot water around the home, the unvented cylinder can be located anywhere on your property.

-The major issue with unvented hot water cylinders is that since hot water flow depends on the cold water main pressure; if for any reason the mains water is turned off, your home will be without access to any hot water.
+The major issue with unvented hot water cylinders is that hot water flow depends on the cold water main pressure.
+If for any reason the mains water is turned off, your home will be without access to any hot water.

 Vented hot water systems

-In this system, the cylinder’s tank is fed by cold water from a header (storage) tank (located in the roof) and gravity is used to drive the hot water around the home.
+In this system, the cylinder’s tank is fed by cold water from a header (storage) tank (located in the roof).
+Gravity is used to drive the hot water around the home.
 A vent pipe links the vented hot water cylinder and the cold water in the header tank.

-The hot water pressure tends to be determined by the height of the water tank above the tap or shower feed.
-This means that although on the ground floor of the home the pressure might be excellent, in rooms on upper floors the pressure will be lower.
-As a result, many showers in homes with vented hot water tanks use electric pumps to drive the hot water to the shower at increased pressure.
+Hot water pressure tends to be determined by the height of the water tank above the tap or shower feed.
+Although the pressure on the ground floor might be excellent, the pressure in rooms on upper floors will be lower.
+Therefore, many homes with vented hot water tanks use electric pumps to drive the hot water to the shower at increased pressure.

 Indirect vs. Direct Systems

-This refers to how the water is heated in the tank.
 Most cylinders are indirect systems.
-They are heated using an external source such as a solar, thermal or gas boiler, where water is heated then fed through a copper coil in the hot water tank.
+They are heated using an external source such as a solar, thermal or gas boiler.
+The water is heated and then fed through a copper coil in the hot water tank.
 The heat is then transferred from the external heat source to the water inside the cylinder.
 In direct systems, an internal immersion heater directly heats the water inside the tank.

 - Rust or corrosion is a clear sign that your cylinder needs to be replaced.
-Most modern hot water tanks are made of stainless or carbon steel and lined with glass or vitreous enamel to prevent corrosion.
-To prolong the lifespan of the storage tank and reduce corrosion over time, an anode rod is suspended within the tank.
-It corrodes in place of the steel, so this part must be checked once a year and replaced if necessary.
+Most modern hot water tanks are made of stainless or carbon steel.
+They are lined with glass or vitreous enamel to prevent corrosion.
+To prolong the lifespan of the storage tank and reduce corrosion, an anode rod is suspended within the tank.
+It corrodes in place of the steel.
+This part must be checked once a year and replaced if necessary.
 Otherwise, the steel will start to rust.
 Once a hole forms, the tank will eventually have to be replaced.

 - If your cylinder was made before 2002, you should have a cylinder wrap fitted on it.
 While this can easily be done, we strongly recommend you consider replacing the cylinder with a modern, more efficient model.

-Installation is best done by a qualified professional.
-FlowFix’s plumbers are experienced at this and provide expert advice in choosing a suitable hot water cylinder for your home.
-It is possible to upgrade your hot water cylinder from a vented to an unvented system, and we can specify the work involved.
+Installation must only be done by a licensed plumber.
+The plumbers at FlowFix in Orewa are experienced and provide expert advice.
+They can help you choose a suitable hot water cylinder for your home.
+We can also upgrade your hot water cylinder from a vented to an unvented system, and we can specify the work involved.